 Enduro / Dual Sport

-The CRF450L is based on its race-bred brother, the 450 R, but the tweaks and additions Honda bolted on make it more civilized for everyday use both on road and off.
-A tamer engine and less aggressive gear are the most noticeable changes, but the retuned suspension and hidden rubber mounts and bushings throughout the bike soften up the whole experience and reduce rider fatigue.
+A tamer engine and less aggressive gearing are the most noticeable changes, but the retuned suspension and hidden rubber mounts and bushings throughout the bike soften up the experience and reduce rider fatigue.

 Torque: 28 lb-ft